 I fly from North Carolina to Orlando two to three times each year to visit Walt Disney World, and I almost never pay for airfare on Southwest.

 How do I pull this off?
 I fly for (almost) free using points earned from a Southwest credit card.
 In this post, I’ll show you how to earn and redeem points so you can visit your favorite destination more often.

 Southwest’s frequent flier program is called Rapid Rewards.

-The main way I’ve earned Rapid Reward points is by opening a new Southwest credit card.
-There are three different Southwest cards offered by Chase, and when you open one and meet the minimum spending requirement, you’ll earn a huge number of Rapid Rewards points.
+There are now FOUR different Southwest cards offered by Chase, and when you open one and meet the minimum spending requirement, you’ll earn a huge number of Rapid Rewards points.

 The reason I am able to visit Walt Disney World several times each year and still have points to spare is that I use them wisely!

 My secret is to use the “Flexible Dates” search option on Southwest’s site which you can find it on the homepage – it is circled in red in the image above.